ImperialCardioGenetics/UTRannotator/README.md

 To run the plugin with VEP, you could the following command line:

 `vep -i test.vcf --tab -plugin UTRannotator -o test.output`

-Currently, the output format is designed for tab-delimited output.

 To be noticed, it's necessary to add option `--minimal` to transform the alleles into minimal representations if it hasn't been transformed beforehand.
 We have found that this option is necessary especially for variants represented with rs IDs from dbSNP.

+## Output format

+Currently, the output format supports [default VEP output format](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#defaultout), [tab-delimited output](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#tab) and [VCF output](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#vcfout).

+If a variant disrupts multiple uORFs, we will output the annotation for each uORF.
+The output for each uORF will be concatenated with a logical and symbol `&`;

 ## Optional Usage

 The plugin could also check whether an input variant disrupts a verified translated uORF.